langflow-ai/langflow/docs/help-langflow.md

 - First, make sure you **understand the problem** that the pull request is trying to solve.
 It might have a longer discussion in a GitHub Discussion or issue.

-- There's also a good chance that the pull request is not actually needed because the problem can be solved in a **different way**.
+- There's also a good chance that the pull request is not needed because the problem can be solved in a **different way**.
 Then you can suggest or ask about that.

 ### Don't worry about style